 If NWOSU returns funds to the Title IV aid programs, it could result in the student owing NWOSU charges that were originally paid at the time of disbursement.
 Students may also be required to return funds released to them for personal expenses.

 FINANCIAL AID DISBURSEMENTS

 The Bursar/Business Office on all three campuses disburses financial aid.
 At the time funds are disbursed to the student, all enrollment fees, tuition, and housing will be deducted.
 Scholarships awarded by NWOSU will be applied to student accounts after the drop/add period.
-Student loans are disbursed the week following the drop/add period.
-Pell grants should be disbursed the week following the first loan disbursements.
+Student loans and Pell grants are disbursed after the drop/add period.
 Each recipient must check with the Business Office to determine the application of these funds.
 It is the student’s responsibility to verify that financial aid has been applied to their account prior to the deadlines to avoid late fees.